top of page

 In urgent cases, some document categories are more workable than others.
 Notarized documents are often the most flexible because the signing can be scheduled quickly and the document can be prepared for submission right away.
 This includes powers of attorney, travel consent letters, single status affidavits, corporate resolutions, and many authorization forms.

 Vital records such as birth certificates, marriage certificates, and death certificates can be urgent too, but only if the certified copy meets current state requirements.
 If the record is damaged, unofficial, laminated, or issued by the wrong office, same-day handling may stop before it starts.
+For vital records, start with my birth certificate apostille service page to understand certified copy requirements.

 Background checks are another document type that depends heavily on source and destination.
 Some countries accept a state-level apostille on a state background record.
 Others require a federal process for FBI background checks, which is a different timeline entirely.